 How to Prevent Heat Stroke in Dogs

-Prevention is always better than treatment when it comes to heat stroke.
+Prevention is always better than treatment when it comes to heat stroke in dogs.
 Here’s what you should do:

 1. Avoid High-Temperature Activities